-Kitchen with electric oven, ceramic hob, fridge/freezer, dishwasher, washing machine and microwave.
+Kitchen with electric oven, ceramic hob, fridge / freezer, dishwasher, washing machine, microwave.

-Sitting room with two double sofas with wood burning stove.
-Technology includes a flat screen TV with Freeview and integrated Blu-ray DVD player, radio.
-Dining space with seating for four.
+Sitting room with two double sofas, wood burning stove (initial supply of logs provided), TV with Freeview and integrated Blu-ray DVD player, radio.
+Dining table with seating for four.